-In fact, the head of a large gold swiss refinery (1 of the the 4 largest gold refineries in the world) is on record stating that virtually all their gold demand is coming from the east (specifically China) as far back as the year 2015 and prior.
+Director of a large gold swiss refinery (1 of the four largest gold refineries in the world) is on record stating that virtually all their gold refinery demand is coming from the east (specifically China) as far back as the year 2015 and prior.

-The current biggest influence of the spot gold price remains with the levered derivative ridden COMEX, yet judging by physical gold flows, this is likely unsustainable as she will one day want more influence as to the price determination of gold and other commodities she leads the world’s consumption of.
+Judging by physical gold flows, this may become unsustainable as China will one day want more influence as to the price determination of gold and other commodities that nation leads the world’s consumption.

 How much longer can these record eastern physical gold flows go on without disrupting the gold spot price to the upside?

-Gold remains the only asset on the planet for which China can buy 50-75% of global mine output for 6 straight years and have the price do...nothing.— Luke Gromen (@LukeGromen) December 7, 2018
+Gold remains the only asset on the planet for which China can buy 50-75% of global mine output for 6 straight years and have the price do...nothing.

 Cash-settled futures on a monetary asset doing their job (dampening prices) = None of this will matter until it matters. https://t.co/iqdAIEGJE8

-China US trade wars, increased tariffs, trillion in alleged intellectual property thefts, and growing US treasury sanctions against China all potentially lead into larger economic warfare.
+China-US trade wars, increased tariffs, trillion in alleged intellectual property thefts, and growing US treasury sanctions against China all potentially lead to broader economic warfare.

 As this trade war wages on, it is fair to expect China will want more power over choosing pricing terms, international payment infrastructures, commodity pricing in yuan, and payment settlement options for trade.

-The Chinese are still openly acquiring more physical gold bullion, but at some point in the near future, China could certainly play its gold card if she decided it was in her long term interest in doing so.
-This would likely then be accompanied by a much higher gold price compared to fiat currencies at the time.
+The Chinese are still openly acquiring more physical gold bullion, but at some point soon, China could undoubtedly play its gold card if she decided it was in her long term interest in doing.
+It could likely then be accompanied by a much higher gold price compared to fiat currencies at the time.

-Chances are also high given the data and evidence that by now, China already has the ability to declare more gold reserves than the USA’s supposed 8,133.5 tonnes.
+Chances are also high given the data and evidence that by now, China already can declare more gold reserves than the USA’s supposed 8,133.5 tonnes.
 Perhaps double or more than the USA claims to have officially.